 A Type 96 can be found on a pedestal outside the PLA Tank Museum in Beijing.
 It was the best protected model ever produced in China up until that point.
 Some estimates indicate the Type 96’s frontal armor was 380 millimeters thick and impervious to most kinetic energy rounds while the frontal armor on the turret measured 440mm thick.
 Since the hull was made of welded composite steel panels, it offered 600mm in thickness against high explosive anti-tank rounds while the turret cheeks–or arc–had an 850mm thickness versus the same.

 The PLA began fielding the Type 96A between 2005 and 2010 as this latest variant offered numerous marginal improvements.
-The glacis was covered in a layer of locally made explosive reactive armor that may have been copied from Soviet Kontakt-5 ERA and the turret got reinforced with spaced panels.
+The glacis was covered in a layer of locally made reactive plates that may be copied from Soviet Kontakt-5 ERA and the turret got reinforced with spaced panels.
 These are rectangular wedges on either side of the main gun that had either plastic or ceramic inserts for blunting direct hits by kinetic rounds.

 An ingenious countermeasure on the Type 96A was installing ERA bricks over the storage racks, creating a protective belt on the turret’s sides that doubled as containers for non-essential gear.
 The rubber skirts for protecting the thinly armored hull were retained on some Type 96A tanks but these are absent in others.
 Like its predecessor, the Type 96A can drive and fight with external fuel tanks to feed its larger engine.